Google's accessibility features and products

 It’s important to us that our web content is accessible to the widest audience possible.
-Here at Monash, we use the Google suite of products which offers a large range of accessibility features to ensure content is available to a diverse group of users.
+Here at Monash, we use Google accessibility products, which offer a large range of accessibility features to make sure content is available to a diverse group of users.

 We’ve listed below some key accessibility tools for you to use.